 Futuristic Atomium is one of the main attractions in Brussels, the capital of Belgium.
 This landmark building that represents a molecule’s nine atoms was built in 1958 for the Brussels World Fair.
 It was the time when everyone was super-excited about the structure of atoms — that’s the reason for this design.
 This futuristic structure consists of 18 huge stainless steel balls connected to form the shape of an iron crystal.
 Some of those spheres are housing exhibition halls, including one that looks at the history of the building itself.
 The highest sphere houses a restaurant with the best view of this gorgeous city.

 Sagrada Familia, Barcelona, Spain

-Sagrada Familia is an amazing Catholic Cathedral in Barcelona.
+Sagrada Familia is an amazing religious building in Barcelona.
 It still stands unfinished, but it doesn’t make it any less popular or less spectacular architectural landmark.
 This great church is designed by famous Catalan architect Antonio Gaudí and it is his masterpiece.
 It has been in construction for the last 133 years, and it is supposed to be finished in 2026.
 This marvelous building is designed in the Art Nouveau style with revivalist Neo-Gothic elements.

 Casa Milà, Barcelona, Spain

 Casa Milà, popularly known as La Pedrera (English: the stone quarry) is another Gaudí’s Art Nouveau masterpiece.
 Just like all famous Gaudí’s buildings, this gorgeous one also lacks any straight lines and it’s made of natural stone, with gorgeous black iron fencing on its balconies.
 Its roof is covered in broken white tiles — it’s a technique that Gaudí used a lot.

 If you’re interested in Art Nouveau architecture, check out our previous blog post: “Everything You Need to Know about Art Nouveau in Europe”